Mann House (Concord, Michigan): History

 Daniel Sears Mann married Ellen E. Keeler in 1873.
 The couple lived on a farm outside of Concord.
 They had three children, one of whom died young.
 By the 1880s, the Manns felt that a house in town would be advantageous, so that their daughters, Jessie Ellen and Mary Ida, could attend school in Concord.
-They purchased property, and constructed this house 1883 through 1884.
+They purchased property, and had constructed this house (1883-1884).
 As the girls grew older, the house became a social center of the town.

-Jessie Ellen Mann received a degree from the University of Michigan in 1906, and afterward taught mathematics, primarily in the Battle Creek schools.
+Jessie Ellen Mann completed a degree at the University of Michigan in 1906, and afterward taught mathematics, primarily in Battle Creek schools.
 She remained living in the house.
-Around the turn of the century, Mary Ida went to the Philippine Islands as a teacher, and there married.
+Around the turn of the century, Mary Ida went to the Philippines as a teacher, and there married.
 She moved to various locations in the United States with her husband, but often visited Concord.
 When he died in 1942, Mary Ida moved back to her childhood home.

 In 1947, a modern kitchen was installed in the rear of the home.
-The sisters continued to live in the house until their deaths, Mary Ida died in 1959; Jessie Ellen lived in the house until she died in 1969.
+The sisters continued to live in the house until their deaths, Mary Ida died in 1959; Jessie Ellen lived in the house until her death in 1969.
 Their wills bequeathed the house to the people of Michigan.
 The Michigan Historical Center has operated it as a museum since 1970.
 The house was named a Michigan State Historic Site on June 18, 1970, and was listed on the National Register of Historic Places on October 15, 1970.
 The house is representative of 1880s middle-class household architecture.

 Design

 The mostly rectangular frame house was designed in the Late Victorian style.
 The walls are covered in clapboard siding.
 Above the entrance, at one corner, stands a pyramidal tower.
 The roof is a cross-gable with a small amount of Eastlake Style trim on the vergeboards, front door, porch and gablets.
 A carriage house is located behind the house.
 There are three entrances to the house with porches.

-On the interior, the original floor had an entrance hall, parlor, sitting room, dining room, bedroom, kitchen, pantry, and wood-shed on the first floor, and five bedrooms on the second floor.
-The 1947 renovation added a kitchen in the first floor, and the woodshed was turned into a laundry room.
+On the interior, the original floor had an entrance hall, parlor, sitting room, dining room, bedroom, kitchen, pantry, and woodshed on the first floor, and five bedrooms on the second floor.
+The 1947 renovation added a kitchen in the first floor, and the woodshed was converted to a laundry room.
 The interior houses most of the original furnishings and household implements.
 The ceilings are plaster and there is a marbleized slate fireplace inside.